 I hope the recent volatility hasn’t been hard on you.
 If it has, you may lack the kind of specific investing plan that provides confidence and stability through difficult times when the markets are moving against you.
 Let me encourage you to learn from this experience, and set aside time now — before the month is out — to develop an investing strategy that’s tailor-made to your family’s situation and investing temperament.
-For help, check out the “Start Here” section on the main navigation bar of our website.
+For help, check out the “Start Here” section of this website (if you’re an SMI Member).

 When that happens, you are — if I may say so — heading for disaster.
 The markets are brutal and unforgiving.
 If you keep it up, it’s only a matter of time before you suffer a major setback to your long-term goals.
 In anguish, you’ll be slapping your forehead and shouting, “What could I have been thinking?!”
 Consider this a wake-up call to get back on track.
 (Reviewing the articles I’ll list shortly will help you.)

 Or, perhaps you’re among the relatively few who (1) have a plan in place, complete with guidelines and boundaries, and (2) also manage to follow it.
 Still, you have a hard time dealing with the volatile nature of stock-market investing.
 You’re feeling stressed.
 You may be thinking, “I’ll never be able to stick with my plan all the way to retirement if it’s going to be like this once or twice a year!”